Swaroop1769/s2s-protocol/README.md

 ### Purpose

 The goal of this project is to understand how microservices can communicate internally without using HTTP, and to build a lightweight TCP-based protocol for server-to-server (S2S) communication.

+### Future Improvements

+- Upgrade the system to use gRPC for more efficient, scalable, and structured communication.
+- Define services and messages using Protocol Buffers.